rdehaggart1/sceneVisibilityInSLAM/README.md

 <a name="cloningORB"/>

-## Cloning ORB-SLAM2 with Scene Visibility Estimation
+## Cloning ORB-SLAM2 SVE
-To access the [modified ORB-SLAM2 source code](https://github.com/rdehaggart1/ORB_SLAM2_SVE) that includes components for scene visibility estimation, open a terminal in the desired cloning location and run the command:
+To access the [modified ORB-SLAM2 source code](https://github.com/rdehaggart1/ORB_SLAM2_SVE) that includes components for scene visibility estimation (SVE), run the following command in the root `sceneVisibilityInSLAM` folder:

 ```
 git clone https://github.com/rdehaggart1/ORB_SLAM2_SVE.git
 ```

+So the path to the modified repository should be `<PATH>/sceneVisibilityInSLAM/ORB_SLAM2_SVE`.

 <a name="packageORB"/>

-## Adding ORB-SLAM2 with Scene Visibility Estimation ROS Package
+## Adding ORB-SLAM2 SVE ROS Package

 You should now have a local repository of the modified ORB-SLAM2 code.
 The original ORB-SLAM2 has a ROS package of the same name, and similarly, the modified version has a ROS package of the name <i>ORB_SLAM2_SVE</i>.
 ROS needs access to this new package, so you must edit your `.bashrc` file to allow for this.
 This can be done using a text editor like nano to open this file in the following way: